kaladay/fw-registry/README.md

 ### Evans Pres Repr Workflow (Scheduled)

 This workflows sends out a monthly email a list of all items  with a temporary location of **Eva Pres Repr** for a specific configured email address **evansPresReprFrom**.
-If the check-in note already exists, then the new note is not added.

 This utilizes **LDP** to get the data.